egel/egel.github.io/_posts/2019-11-07-webdeveloper-review-of-15-inch-macbook-pro-from-late-2017.md

 ### Conclusion

 In a summary, this device has some visible flaws like a keyboard or touchbar, but in the end, this device was the best available mobile laptop on the market at the time when I got it (Jan 2018).
 The quality of hardware and well-known software stability I'm getting while using the macOS, become the key factor for me.
 If you ask me - and if I would be able to choose between another brand with a bit better hardware specs (e.g.: more RAM, better CPU, more external ports) I would still stick to the MacBook.
 The reason is simple.
 The unification of usage between all applications available on macOS is addictive.
 So when you have to change the platform - to Linux for example - and you'll notice that each app is made in a bit different way, then you want to get back to well-known macOS environment where you don't have to fight with each new app - you can just use it like any other one before and this becomes a factor which comes only after some unknown time when you know to be more efficient you have to strive to be lazy 😉.
 In general, I want to use the device that I have and not to fight with it whenever something is not working as I would expect.

+[img-1280px-QWERTY-home-keys-position]: {{ site.baseurl }}/assets/posts/webdeveloper-review-of-15-inch-macbook-pro-from-late-2017/1280px-QWERTY-home-keys-position.png
+[img-spacing-between-touchbar-and-keyboard]: {{ site.baseurl }}/assets/posts/webdeveloper-review-of-15-inch-macbook-pro-from-late-2017/spacing-between-touchbar-and-keyboard-in-15-inch-macbook-pro-from-late-2017.jpg
+[img-macbook_pro_13inches_no_touchbar]: {{ site.baseurl }}/assets/posts/webdeveloper-review-of-15-inch-macbook-pro-from-late-2017/macbook_pro_13inches_no_touchbar.jpg
+[img-4monitors-desk-with-macbook-pro-from-2017]: {{ site.baseurl }}/assets/posts/webdeveloper-review-of-15-inch-macbook-pro-from-late-2017/4monitors-desk-with-macbook-pro-from-2017.jpg